 Students, who qualified for the SSCG, are encouraged to meet with their academic counselor to ensure that they have a comprehensive Student Education Plan and are on track to complete their program within the timeframe outlined in the Satisfactory Academic Progress Policy.

 Click this link for more information: Student Success Completion Grant

 California Chafee Grant

 The California Chafee Grant Program awards grants up to $5,000 annually to foster youth and former foster youth to use for college courses or vocational school training.
 To be eligible, the applicant must have been in foster care between their 16th and 18th birthdays and for paid renewal students-have not reached their 26th birthday as of July 1st of the award year, for new and non-paid renewal students-will be 25 years old as of July 1st of the award year.
-Applicants must file a FAFSA as well as the California Chafee Grant Program application available at www.chafee.csac.ca.gov/.
-Recipients must be enrolled in college or vocational school at least half-time (6 units) during the fall and/or spring semester and must meet Satisfactory Academic Progress (SAP) before the Chafee grant can be disbursed.
+Applicants must file a FAFSA or a CADAA as well as the California Chafee Grant Program application available at the California Chafee Grant website.
+Students must be enrolled in college or vocational school at least half-time (6 units) during the fall and/or spring semester and must meet Satisfactory Academic Progress (SAP) before the Chafee grant can be disbursed.
 For more information, go to the Foster Youth page.

 Disbursement is contingent upon eligibility and funding.
 An application for this grant can be completed online at California Chafee Grant website.
 This grant will be renewed automatically by CSAC as long as the student meets specific criteria.
 Each CHAFEE grant disbursement is released by CSAC during the fall and/or spring semester at which time the Foster Youth Liaison, located in Student Financial Services, reviews the student’s eligibility prior to the disbursement being released to the student.
 All disbursement(s) for Chafee grants must be picked up in person with a valid picture ID from the Foster Youth Liaison in the Student Financial Services Office.